 The sooner you start one, the better –even if you’re still figuring out how to become a digital nomad and aren’t sure what to do with it.
 Domain age is a ranking factor.

 I originally started Hobo with a Laptop before I got on a plane, way back in 2012.
 I didn’t do much with it and left it idle until rebooting it in 2017 when my intentions were clearer.
+The time it sat around idle helped give us a head start on a few important ranking metrics.

 Saving Money By Any Means Necessary